 There is usually a sudden onset of pain in the pushing-off phase when running.
-However, there is not enough pain to keep an athlete from a physical activity or finishing a game.
-This in turn causes further damage to the big toe and dramatically increases healing time.
+This, in turn, causes further damage to the big toe and dramatically increases healing time.
+However, there is not enough pain to keep an athlete from doing physical activity or finishing a game.

-Grade 1: This type of turf toe injury is considered to be mild as the supporting soft tissue structure for the big toe are only sprained or over stretched.
+Grade 1: This type of turf toe injury is considered mild as the supporting soft tissue structure for the big toe is only sprained or overstretched.
 This is the most common type of injury.
 There is minimal swelling with mild tenderness and usually no black and blue bruising.

 Grade 2: This type of turf toe injury is considered moderate in severity.
-It presents more diffuse tenderness, swelling, restricted range of motion and mildl black and blue bruising.
+It presents more diffuse tenderness, swelling, a restricted range of motion, and mildly black and blue bruising.
 Often there is a partial tear of the supporting ligaments but no articular cartilage damage.

 Grade 3: This type of turf toe injury is considered severe because of the:

 Additionally, strapping the big toe to limit motion can allow an athlete to return to play quicker.
-Non-steroidal anti-inflammatory drugs (NSAID’s) may be utilized for relief of minor pain, as well as, to decrease inflammation.
+Non-steroidal anti-inflammatory drugs (NSAIDs) may be utilized for the relief of minor pain, as well as to decrease inflammation.

 The information herein on "Turf Toe Symptoms and Treatments" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.